jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 configuration snippets apply only to the [ parent device (stylus)](/wiki/How_Wacom_tablets_work#Tools "wikilink") and not dependent devices like the eraser, cursor, or touch.
-In other words you can only set tablet wide settings.
+In other words you can only set tablet-wide settings.
 To configure dependent devices you either have to use [ xorg.conf](/wiki/Configuring_X#Manual_setup_in_the_xorg.conf "wikilink") sections or [xsetwacom](xsetwacom "wikilink") commands.